Season: 4 episode 28

 |Editorial Dept. Head/Supervisor||David J. O'Connell|

 |Editorial Color Consultant||Alex Quiroga|

 |Film Editor||John C. Fuller, A. C. E.|

 |Costume & Wardrobe||Vincent Dee|

 |Series Stuntmen||Paul Baxley, Joe Canutt.
 Bill Catching, Chuck Courtney, John Daheim, Leonard P. Geer, Sol Gorss, Hemet, Charles Horvath, Robert F. Hoy, Loren Janes, Hal Needham, George Orrison, Allen Pinson, Chuck Roberson, Ronnie Rondell Jr., Dean Smith, Tom Steele, Boyd Stockman, Jerry Summers, Jesse Wayne, Jack Williams|

 |Set Decoration||John McCarthy & Ralph Sylos|

-Epilogue – based on the script by Donald S. Sanford
+Epilogue – based on “The Stranger,” a script by Donald S. Sanford